Dellaire/parallel-url-reader/README.md

 ## Retrieving a JSON as response

-A call could look lie this:
+A call could look like this:
 ```
 curl "http://localhost:8080/urls?rootUrl=https%3A%2F%2Fde.wikipedia.org%2Fwiki%2FWikipedia:Hauptseite&depth=1"
 ```